-Learning how to sell on ebay can be a great way to both reduce the amount of trash you create and increase your income.
+Learning how to sell on ebay can be a great way to both reduce the amount of trash you create and increase one of the main types of income – passive income.

 What’s that one saying?
 One man’s trash is another man’s treasure…